-Realizing that I am starting to accept and embrace my body as I aged was a welcoming change.
-Perhaps part of this acceptance comes with the third decade, as I hear that we generally feel more grounded, happy, and care less about what people think at this time in our lives.
-I also think this new found body acceptance is the result of talking about my relationship with my body, being honest about my body shame, seeking out sources of information to challenge the beauty ideals (such as the TEDx Talk by Jean Kilbourne on "The Dangerous Ways Ads See Women"), and finding validating voices that help me feel normal in my struggle.
+Realizing that I am starting to accept and embrace my body as I age was a welcoming change.
+Perhaps part of this acceptance comes with the third decade, as I hear that we generally feel more grounded, and happy, and care less about what people think at this time in our lives.
+I also think this newfound body acceptance is the result of talking about my relationship with my body, being honest about my body shame, and seeking out sources of information to challenge the beauty ideals (such as the TEDx Talk by Jean Kilbourne on "The Dangerous Ways Ads See Women") and finding validating voices that help me feel normal in my struggle.

 - Beyoncé